nicad/duckdb-file-tools/EXTENSION_PLAN.md

 2. Streaming hash computation for large files
 3. Performance optimization for hash operations

-#### Phase 4: Add extra arguments and other similar utility functions
+#### Phase 4: Additional Utility Functions - **PARTIALLY IMPLEMENTED**

+**File Reading Functions - IMPLEMENTED**
+3. ✅ **`file_read_text(pathname VARCHAR) → VARCHAR`** - IMPLEMENTED
+   - Scalar function that reads text file content and returns as VARCHAR
+   - Returns NULL for non-existent files or read errors (graceful error handling)
+   - Can be used in SELECT expressions, WHERE clauses, and all SQL contexts
+   - Distinct from DuckDB's `read_text()` table function (single file vs glob pattern)

+4. ✅ **`file_read_blob(pathname VARCHAR) → BLOB`** - IMPLEMENTED
+   - Scalar function that reads binary file content and returns as BLOB
+   - Returns NULL for non-existent files or read errors (graceful error handling)
+   - Handles any file type (text, binary, images, etc.)
+   - Can be combined with compression and processing functions

+**Planned Enhancements - PENDING**
 1. exclude pattern: skip files matching a glob, for example `'.git/**'` would skip all git repos
 2. ignore_case true/false for file name matching, for example `'*.csv'` would match .csv or .CSV
-3. `read_file_text(pathname VARCHAR) VARCHAR` and `read_file_binary(pathname VARCHAR) BLOB` scalar functions that given a name returns its content
-4. `permission_errors` optional argument can be 'ignore', 'print', 'fail' (default is 'ignore') - note: scalar functions like read_file_text/read_file_binary should error on permission issues
+5. `permission_errors` optional argument can be 'ignore', 'print', 'fail' (default is 'ignore')
-5. `symlink` optional argument can be 'follow', 'skip' (default is 'skip') - follow will include loop detection when implemented
+6. `symlink` optional argument can be 'follow', 'skip' (default is 'skip') - follow will include loop detection when implemented

 #### Phase 5: Age Encryption Integration - **IMPLEMENTED**